-This course format requires active participation of all students, and to that end mini-exams (on the papers due for that meeting) are taken at the start of each lecture.
+This course format requires active participation of all students, and to that end students are asked to read the relevant literature prior to the start of each lecture.

-The literature, consisting of scientific papers, will be announced on Nestor.
+· The literature, consisting of scientific papers, will be announced on Nestor.

 Cognitive psychology, theory and applications